How to Choose the Right Shoes for Your Feet for Comfort

 Some stores provide a gel pad you can stand on to see the imprints of your feet.
 But you can also do the wet foot test at home or at a beach.
 Wet your feet and stand on a surface that will leave a footprint.

-• If your print has an even, broad band between heel and forefoot, you have normal feet.
-Get shoes with semi-curved lasts and moderate cushioning and control features.
+• If the print shows an even, broad band between heel and forefoot, the foot shape is fairly typical; many people find moderate cushioning and support comfortable.

-If necessary, consult a podiatric sports medicine specialist or an orthopedic surgeon to find out your special needs.
-You may require special supportive devices called orthotics.
+If necessary, a podiatric sports medicine specialist or an orthopedic surgeon can assess individual needs.
+Some people use supportive inserts known as orthotics.

 2. Start with a good shoe store